TACC/coe-332-sp22/docs/unit09/deployment.rst

 Deployment Environment
 ======================

-Our deployment environment for this API will be the class Kuberentes cluster.
-It could just as easily be AWS, or Azure, or Google Cloud, or another Kuberenets cluster.
+Our deployment environment for this API will be the class Kubernetes cluster.
+It could just as easily be AWS, or Azure, or Google Cloud, or another Kubernetes cluster.
 Remember if you containerize everything, it becomes extremely portable.
 In contrast to our development environment, the Kubernetes deployment is meant to be long-lasting, highly available, and consumable by the public.
 We will have